batcholi/XenonCode/README.md

 `text` variables contain pure arbitrary text, altough their maximum size depends on the implementation.

-Special `data` types are for use by the implementation and are opaque to the user, meaning their structure is not specifically defined, and cannot be declared by a user.
-They can only be passed around from one function call to another.
+Object types are for use by the implementation and are opaque to the user, meaning their structure is not necessarily defined.

 Even though this is a typed language, specifying the type is not needed when it can be automatically deduced by the compiler.